 Monkey falls is about 65km from Coimbatore city and it is some 27km away from Pollachi on Coimbatore-Pollachi-Valparai main Road.
 Monkey falls have an outstand scenic attraction.
 This Monkey falls is an ideal place for the little children to take bathe.
 The entry ticket fee is very low.

 Athirapilly Falls is near to the entrance of the Sholayar range is a place of great scenic beauty.
 Here, the water plunges from a height of nearly 80 feet before joining the Chalakudi River.
 This picturesque spot is adjacent to dense green forest, and is a part of Chalakudi River, 80km. from Valparai towards Chalakudi, Kerala.
 Phone: 0487-2320800.

-Chinnakallar Falls is located in 26km east of Valparai.
+Chinnakallar Falls is located in 26km east of Valparai City.
 It is known as Cherrapunji of Tamil Nadu.
 The hanging bridge is built across the falls is full of enchantment and thrill.
 This area always found wet and misty.
 Chinnakallar is full of greenish dense forest with tall majestic trees which gives a pleasant nature.
 Contact District Forest Officer Phone: 04259-235385.

 This falls is situated within Nadumalai Estate of M/s Peria Karamalai Tea & Produce Co.
 Ltd. which is very ear to Valparai Town.
 This falls name after Mr C.R.T.
 Congreve is one of the early explorers of this hill.
 Contact District Forest Officer

 This falls is situated in Chinnakallar near Reserve forest boundary which is 18km away from Valparia City.

 Lower Nira dam